ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Description: This restricts scrubbing to this day of the week or later.
               0  = Sunday, 1 = Monday, etc. Use ``osd scrub begin week day = 0``
-              and ``osd scrub end week day = 0`` to allow scrubbing for the entire week.
+              and ``osd scrub end week day = 0`` to allow scrubbing throughout the entire week.
-              Along with ``osd scrub end week day``, they define a time window, in which the scrubs can happen.
-But a scrub will be performed no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
+              Along with ``osd scrub end week day``, this delimits time windows in which scrubs can start.
+Note that in cases where the PG's last scrub was longer ago then the current time minus the ``osd scrub max interval``, a scrub will be performed whether the time window allows or not.

 :Type: Integer in the range of 0 to 6
 :Default: ``0``